daniel-stoychev/SoftUni/JS_Back-end/movie-magic-project/README.md

 - [x] Add navigation button for detail page
 - [x] Add route with param for details page
 - [x] GetOne movie from service
-- [] Find movie by id from model
+- [x] Find movie by id from model
-- [] Render details page with dynamic data
+- [x] Render details page with dynamic data without stars
+- [] with stars

 ### Search